'There's no hiding': Former Red Wing Larry Murphy enjoying upstart, uptempo 3-on-3 league

 That's probably the best piece of advice we can offer if you're checking out the upstart 3ICE hockey league, which takes arguably the most exciting aspect of NHL games — overtime's 3-on-3 — and plays full games with that format.
 The league is in its third week, and on Saturday, arrives at Grand Rapids' Van Andel Arena.

-The league plays a weekly tournament and features six teams, one of which is coached by Larry Murphy, a former star defenseman who won four Stanley Cups as a player in the 1990s, two with the Red Wings.
+The league plays a weekly tournament and features six teams, one of which is coached by Larry Murphy, a former star defenseman who won four Stanley Cups as a player in the 1990s, including two with the Red Wings.

 "I've never coached before, but I thought, boy, this is gonna be a good opportunity and something I think I could get excited about," Murphy said over the phone this week.
 "It's turned out to be everything I hoped it could be.
 It's high-pace, high-tempo.
 When there's overtime (in the NHL), you could feel the excitement in the building.
 It's a fast-paced game, highly skilled.
-It's all about puck possession, it's all about playing with lots of speed.
+It's all about puck possession; it's all about playing with lots of speed.
 Just the way the league is set up, it's just pure speed, relentless."

 3ICE, whose commissioner is Hockey Hall of Famer Craig Patrick, has games that are 16 minutes, with two eight-minute halves.
 There's a running clock, except for penalties.